Vladinho10/node-server-template/README.md

 * [Architecture guide](#architecture-guide)

 ### General info
-This is a simple Node.js server application boilerplate with CRUD operations.
+This is a simple Node.js server application boilerplate with CRUD operations simple logic.
 It provides REST APIs.
 Before using it, please ensure that you've already installed the following programs\
 [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as version control,\
 [Node.js](https://nodejs.org/en/) as server app,\